-Have you been doing everything “right” with your weight loss efforts, yet you are seeing little to no results?
-It can be incredibly frustrating, right?
-Well, we want to tell you that it may not be your fault.
-See your hormones, chemical messengers inside your body, have a big impact on your ability to lose and maintain your weight.
-There are several hormones in the body, each plays a very specific, but different role.
-Many can have an impact on your weight, energy, appetite, and how you feel overall.
-All the hormones work together in a super complex way and when one is off, it influences all the others.
-The bottom line is that if one is out of balance it throws off the whole hormonal system.
-Women, in particular, are prone to hormone imbalances, which is why men have an easier time with weight loss.
-For women, taking hormones into consideration should be a major focus of any weight loss program.
+Have you been doing everything “right” with your weight loss efforts, yet seeing little to no results?
+Incredibly frustrating, right?!
+Well, maybe it’s not your fault.
+See, your hormones (chemical messengers inside your body) have a big impact on your ability to lose and maintain weight.
+There are several hormones in the body.
+Each plays a very specific, but different role.
+Many impact your weight, energy, appetite and how you feel overall.
+All the hormones work together in a super complex way, and when one is off, it influences all the others.
+Women, in particular, are prone to hormone imbalances, which is why men have an easier time with weight loss (#nofair).
+For women, hormone support must factor in to any weight loss program.

 What Causes Hormonal Imbalance?

-Why does this happen to begin with, why can’t our hormones just stay balanced?
-Hormones can become imbalanced for several different reasons and as you will see most of these are female-related situations.
+Why does this happen to begin with?
+Why can’t our hormones just stay balanced?
+Hormones become imbalanced for several different reasons, and as you’ll see, most are female-related situations.
 Here are just a few: